From 2012 all air quality complaints are to be reported to the EPA, however, only major incidents will be investigated.

 Air Visual : Go here to read the air quality index (AQI) anywhere in the world.

-NOTE: Tasmania does not convert its AQ readings to AQI.
+NOTE: These readings are wrong.
+Tasmania does not convert its raw readings to AQI.

-Cleanairtas believes that AQI readings are not the way to go and that individual pollution readings are much more meaningful for many valid reasons.
+Cleanairtas believes that AQI readings are not the way to go and that individual pollution readings are much more meaningful for many valid reasons - see more below.

 28 October 2014 - BLANkET wins Werner Strauss Clean Air Achievement Award.